What I read in 2022

 Thinking, Fast and Slow, Daniel Kahneman - A foundational text that was a slog for me at times.
 Still, it is quite interesting to read about the various bugs built into our brains and the experiments that can tease them out.
 I wish I just had this all in memory so when faced with a situation involving cost-benefit analysis I don’t make the buggy choice.

 Thinking in Systems: A Primer, Donella Meadows - I find the idea of systems thinking very appealing.
-The book is pretty packed for its sizes so this is definitely not a light read.
+The book is pretty packed for its size so this is definitely not a light read.
 I may have to re-visit.

 Range: Why Generalists Triumph in a Specialized World, David Epstein - Pop social sci that takes aim at early specialization arguing through interesting anecdotes that interdisciplinary focus and late specialization is actually the recipe for success in most endeavors.